dipayandas24/Solace/README.md

 6. *PostgreSQL & SQLAlchemy*: Used for structured storage of user data and conversation history, ensuring quick retrieval and consistency.

-7. *Docker & AWS*: Docker ensures easy deployment and scalability, while AWS guarantees high availability and fault tolerance.
+7. *Docker*: Docker ensures easy deployment and scalability.

 ---